ambrishambekar/CAISO-ADS/README.md

 ADS.py(12-Jan-2017)<br />
   1) Stores most recent trajectory and disptach data as an xml file on your machine<br />
-  2) Dispatch Operationing Traget(DOT) is constantly updated in a csv file on your machine<br />
+  2) Dispatch Operating Traget(DOT) is constantly updated in a csv file on your machine<br />

 Modbus_ADS.py(12-Feb-2017)<br />